-- urine protein-creatinine ratio ("UPCR") of ≤0.5mg/mg; - normal, stable renal function (≥60 mL/min/1.73m2 or no confirmed decrease from baseline in eGFR of >20%): - presence of sustained, low dose steroids (≤10mg prednisone from week 16-24) and: - no administration of rescue medications.
+- urine protein-creatinine ratio ("UPCR") of ≤0.5mg/mg; - normal, stable renal function (≥60 mL/min/1.73m2 or no confirmed decrease from baseline in eGFR of >20%); - presence of sustained, low dose steroids (≤10mg prednisone from week 44-52) and; - no administration of rescue medications.

-Patients completing the AURORA trial will then have the option to roll-over into a 104-week blinded continuation study.
-The data from the continuation study will allow us to assess long-term outcomes in LN patients that will be valuable in a post-marketing setting in addition to future interactions with various regulatory authorities.
-This continuation study is not required for NDA submission for voclosporin in LN.
+Patients completing the AURORA trial have the option to roll-over into a 104-week blinded extension study.
+During the second quarter ended June 30, 2018 the first patients commenced rolling over into this study.
+The data from the extension study will allow us to assess long-term safety and tolerability of voclosporin in LN patients, however, this study is not a requirement for regulatory approval for voclosporin.
+Data from the extension study assessing long-term outcomes in LN patients should be valuable in a post-marketing setting and for future interactions with various regulatory authorities.

-In order to enhance and complete the clinical dossier, we plan to conduct a confirmatory drug-drug interaction study ("DDI Study") between voclosporin and MMF.
-Legacy CNI's, such as cyclosporin A, impact MMF concentrations, and our goal with this short study is to confirm the insignificant impact of voclosporin upon MMF concentrations that were previously seen in a renal transplant study.
+In order to enhance and complete the clinical dossier, we plan to conduct a confirmatory drug-drug interaction study ("DDI study") between voclosporin and MMF.
+Legacy CNIs, such as cyclosporin A, impact MMF concentrations, and our goal with this short study is to confirm the insignificant impact of voclosporin upon MMF concentrations that were previously seen in a renal transplant study.
 In order to achieve a more meaningful DDI study, we will conduct the study with SLE patients rather than with healthy volunteers as originally proposed.
-As a result, the commencement of the DDI study will likely occur later this year.
+We plan to commence the DDI study later this year.
 In this study patients will be monitored for a period of two weeks.
-We believe the results of this study will add to our knowledge of voclosporin in a multi-targeted therapeutic approach and should have no impact on our submission timeline or the potential approval of voclosporin.
+We believe the results of this study will add to our knowledge of voclosporin in a multi-targeted therapeutic approach and should have no impact on our submission time-line or the potential approval of voclosporin.

-We also intend to complete a study of voclosporin in pediatric patients after FDA approval of an indication for adults with LN.
+We also intend to complete a study of voclosporin in pediatric patients after a potential FDA approval of an indication for adults with LN.